kandekore/Click-And-Collect-for-WooCommerce/README.md

 ### Shipping Methods Settings

 The Click and Collect plugin allows you to select specific shipping methods that support click and collect.
-You can customize the available shipping methods to provide a seamless click and collect experience.
+You can customize the available shipping methods to provide a seamless click-and-collect experience.

+### Unavailable Dates Settings

+The Click and Collect plugin now includes an option to define unavailable dates for collection.
+This feature allows admins to specify dates when collections are not available, ensuring that customers cannot select these dates during the checkout process.

 ## Complementary Plugin: Simple Click & Collect Branches

 The Click and Collect for WooCommerce plugin can be complemented by the ["Simple Click & Collect Branches"]https://github.com/[branches-repository-link](https://github.com/kandekore/Simple-Click-and-Collect-Branches-for-WooCommerce) plugin.
-When used together, these plugins provide an all-in-one solution for managing click and collect orders, including collection time selection and pickup location management.
+When used together, these plugins provide an all-in-one solution for managing click-and-collect orders, including collection time selection and pickup location management.
 Make sure to install and activate both plugins to take advantage of their combined functionality.

 ## Usage